Simulizer/Simulizer/docs/test-report/chapters/5-functional.md

 # Functional testing #

+Ensuring that the system contains all the functionality that a prospective user would expect, we will test each of the functional requirements as specified in the software requirements specification for this project.

-The functional tests will be non-automated.
-We will check that the system satisfies each individual functional requirement in the software requirements specification.
-The tests will largely be performed by physically using the system and checking that each requirement is satisfied.
+The functional tests will be non-automated, and will be checked by interacting with the system and checking that each requirement is satisfied.
+A detailed description of how each functional requirement has been tested is in the appendix.
+Below is a summary of each set of test cases.

-*Not sure if this is needed here.
-Maybe more for usability testing.*
-Our intended user base is split in two distinct parties: students of the Computer Systems & Architecture module, and the module lecturer.
-Since the students will not be very experienced with assembly language, and the module lecturer will not have a lot of time to spend on the software, we need to ensure that the requirements are satisfied *and* they are achieved for the appropriate audience.

-For these tests, the description of each requirement will be stated, then we will give a brief overview of how it will be tested, and how we will ensure it is appropriate for our audience.
+## High-Level Visualisation ##
+These tests check the functionality of the system to both process the annotations in the source code and represent these visually, e.g. as data structures.
+We have achieved each of the functional requirements as we intended.
+In addition, these requirements were surpassed by using a Javascript-based annotation rather than a restricted custom language,

+## CPU Visualisation & Simulation ##
+These tests demonstrate how the CPU visualisation responds to operations in the underlying CPU.
+Each functional requirement was satisfied, and the visualisation also provides a message box qualitatively informing the user exactly what is happening.

+## Code Editor ##
+These tests ensure that the code editor has all the functionality required for a potential user who will be using the system as a learning/teaching resource.
+In addition, by linking the functionality of other parts of the system, we were able to create a very IDE-like environment.

+## Interface ##
+These tests demonstrate the capabily and professionalism of the UI.
+Here we ensure that all general UI capabilities are accessible and usable.